gdevika423/devika-portfolio/content/about/_index.md

 I'm open to Senior Documentation Manager, Information Developer Manager, and documentation leadership roles where AI-readiness and team leadership both matter.

 If you're building complex products and need someone to lead that function, I'd be happy to connect.

+<a class="btn-primary" href="/contact/">Contact me</a>

+If you're building complex products and need someone to lead that function, I'd be happy to connect.